petersieg/ESP32_OscilloscopeClock/README.md

-# ESP32 Oscilloscope Clock by Mauro Pintus
+# ESP32 Oscilloscope Clock by Mauro Pintus (alterations by P. Sieg in 2022)

 ESP32 Oscilloscope Clock using internal DACs, with WiFi ntp sync